Quickstart

 Full code example

-.env example file for the below script:
+Example .env file for the script below:

 import { parseEther, createPublicClient, createWalletClient, http } from 'viem'